AT&T: Attractive Opportunity On Sell-Off

 AT&T is generating lots of free cash flow which easily covers its juicy 5.8% dividend yield.
 The pending acquisition of Time Warner will be a core challenge to AT&T both culturally as well as financially.
 Nevertheless, the company's combined cash flow power is expected to be even stronger than today and should also allow it to service its enormous future debt payments.

-For long-term oriented investors the 2017 weakness in AT&T's stock price should be seen as "paradise" and not as a "nightmare".
+For long-term oriented investors, the 2017 weakness in AT&T's stock price should be seen as "paradise" and not as a "nightmare".
 You should not invest in a stock but in a company.
 If you can imagine a future in 10, 20, 30 years with AT&T, just as it has been during the last decades, the price today is of little importance.
 Instead, a dividend investor's dream is to buy great companies at low prices.
 AT&T is a great and giant company with a hefty dividend yield that with continuous and dedicated reinvestment will compound to something significant.
 This is not rocket science but simple math to follow as long as investors can calm their selling finger.

-AT&T is very committed to its dividend, in fact I believe that you can count on T to pay a dividend in the same manner as markets will swing up or down.
+AT&T is very committed to its dividend.
+In fact, I believe that you can count on T to pay a dividend in the same manner as markets will swing up or down.
 The services and products AT&T offers and will be offering in the future will remain critical to society and governments.
 Communication is the vehicle in today's increasingly interconnected world and data is the fuel.
 AT&T is at the forefront to benefit from growing data demand while at the same time provide requested content to customers via its various offerings.
-Managements wants to
+Management wants to

 make sure that we continue and we will be able to continue to provide our board the opportunity to continue raising our dividend if they so choose for the 34th consecutive year.
 We are positive about it, the future.
 We're optimistic.
 We've got to continue to work hard, but we believe strongly in what we're doing and our strategy.